TzabarDolev/ShapeDetection/README.md

 <h5>Recall: </h5>Recall is the ratio of the number of true positives to the total number of actual (relevant) objects.
 For example, if the model correctly detects 75 trees in an image, and there are actually 100 trees in the image, the recall is 75 percent.<br>
 <h5>IOU: </h5>The Intersection over Union (IoU) ratio is used as a threshold for determining whether a predicted outcome is a true positive or a false positive.
 IoU is the amount of overlap between the bounding box around a predicted object and the bounding box around the ground reference data.<br>

+Things I would have done i i had some spare time:<br>
+1. Add tqdm to long loops
+2. Add legends to graphs
+3. Try again using cv2.findcountours